Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: Abstract

 \section{Abstract}

 Entanglement is unanimously recognized as the key communication resource of the Quantum Internet.
-Yet, the possibility of implementing novel network functionalities by exploiting the marvels of entanglement has been poorly investigated so far, by mainly restricting the attention to bipartite entanglement.
-Conversely, in this paper, we aim at exploiting multipartite entanglement as \textit{inter-network resource}.
+Thus, the possibility of implementing unparalleled network functionalities by exploiting entanglement is gaining huge attention.
+However, the research efforts in this context are mainly focused on \textit{bipartite entanglement}, often discarding the wide unexplored classes of entanglement shared among more than two parties, known as \textit{multipartite entanglement}.
+In this paper, we aim at exploiting multipartite entanglement as \textit{inter-network resource}.
 Specifically, we consider the interconnection of different Quantum Local Area Networks (QLANs), and we show that multipartite entanglement allows to dynamically generate an inter-QLAN \textit{artificial} topology, by means of local operations only, that overcomes the limitations of the physical QLAN topologies.
 To this aim, we first design the multipartite entangled state to be distributed within each QLAN.
-Then, we show how such a state can be engineered to: i) interconnect nodes belonging to different QLANs, and ii) dynamically adapt to different inter-QLAN traffic patterns.
+Then, we show how such a state can be engineered to: i) interconnect nodes belonging to different QLANs, and ii) dynamically adapt to different inter-QLAN traffic demands.
 Our contribution aims at providing the network engineering community with a hands-on guideline towards the concept of artificial topology and artificial neighborhood.

-\section{Introduction}

-Although the design of the Quantum Internet is at its infancy and early-stage conceptualization \cite{KozWehVan-22}, there exists a widespread agreement on entanglement being the key resource for the Quantum Internet\cite{Kim-08,BriBroDur-09,CacCalTaf-20,CacCalVan-20,DurLamHeu-17,WalPirDur-19,RamDur-20}.
+\section{INTRODUCTION}

-Despite this consensus, entanglement has been poorly investigated so far from the perspective of designing novel networking functionalities \cite{CacIllCal-23,Chen-23}.
-Indeed, existing literature mainly focused on the problem of distributing bipartite entanglement (i.e., EPR pairs) \cite{FrePirDur-24} between remote network nodes via quantum repeaters \cite{BriDurCir-98}, which combine entanglement swapping and entanglement purification to extend entanglement over end-to-end paths, as discussed in \cite{IllCalMan-22}.
+Entanglement is the foundational resource for the Quantum Internet \cite{KozWehVan-22, BriBroDur-09,CacCalTaf-20,CacCalVan-20,DurLamHeu-17,WalPirDur-19,RamDur-20}.
+However, the research efforts have mainly focused towards a specific network functionality, namely, the distribution of bipartite entanglement.
+The objective has been sharing Einstein–Podolsky–Rosen (EPR) pairs \cite{FrePirDur-24} between remote nodes, by leveraging quantum repeaters \cite{BriDurCir-98} and well-known strategies such as entanglement swapping and entanglement purification for extending the entanglement range over end-to-end paths, as discussed in \cite{IllCalMan-22}.